syn-chromatic/wavetrx-rs/README.md

 This method involves converting data into audio tones which can then be decoded back into digital information at the receiver's end by special markers that's defined by the protocol.

-WaveTrx has a customizable protocol that defines the frequencies and markers used for transmission and reception, allowing flexibility for ultrasonic frequencies.
+WaveTrx has a customizable protocol that defines the frequencies and markers used for transmission and reception, allowing flexibility in defining the bandwidth and ability to use ultrasonic frequencies.

 ___
 ### `➢` License